hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 Get-MgServicePrincipal -Filter "AppId eq '00000002-0000-0ff1-ce00-000000000000'"
 ```

-**Some Context: The not so fun manual process...**
+**The Baseline Manual Process**

-For some reference, below is the manual workflow.
+For some reference, below is the manual workflow that will be automated.

 1. Go to Exchange Online: [admin.exchange.microsoft.com](http://admin.exchange.microsoft.com)